Gibberlings3/Road_To_Discovery_for_SoD/README.md

 ### 5 Give PC Informed Reply Options
 ---------------------------------------------
-This component adds consistency reply options to relevant game dialogues which reflects the PC's status of knowledge.
-For one it adds according reply options where component 3 "Consistency Changes to Game Dialogues" removed the unfitting ones except for the mentioned instances with regard to the weak poison that is content of Lauriel's "Add Stat-Based Observations and Quest Options from Themed Tweaks Mod".
+This component adds consistent reply options to relevant game dialogues which reflect the PC's status of knowledge.
+For one it adds reply options where component 3 "Consistency Changes to Game Dialogues" removed the unfitting ones except for the mentioned instances with regard to the weak poison that is content of Lauriel's "Add Stat-Based Observations and Quest Options from Themed Tweaks Mod".
 Component 5 also adds informed reply options at places where the PC talks about the ongoings with ingame characters, but it adds no options to inform the officers about the PC's findings, this is done in component 6 "PC Can Tell the Officers".
 This component is optional.
-It requires also component 3 "Consistency Changes to Game Dialogues" and needs to be installed after component 4 "Officers Are Aware" if component 4 is installed.
+It requires component 3 "Consistency Changes to Game Dialogues" and needs to be installed after component 4 "Officers Are Aware" if component 4 is installed.

 ### 6 PC Can Tell the Officers
 ---------------------------------------------